coder-selvarajan/100-days-of-code/log.md

 **Thoughts** Now there is an error in the track class.
 Pawn is not moving.

 **Link(s) to work :** [Thayam App](https://github.com/coder-selvarajan/thayam_flutter)

+### Day 15: Aug 27, Thursday

+**Today's Progress**: Applying adaptive layout for the board - refactoring player track positions - optimizing animation logic a bit.

+**Thoughts** So far all the animation logic is done for single pawn.
+I need to replicate the logic for all other pawns in optimistic approach.

+**Link(s) to work :** [Thayam App](https://github.com/coder-selvarajan/thayam_flutter)